KudoSinichi488/rrgrportfolio/README.md

 # rrgrportfolio
-For School Purposes Only,
+For School Purposes Only

-Just for Fun,
+Just for Fun

-Practicing,
+Practicing

 Using only Mobile os its Limted